Nour61/Melani-Modpack/README.md

 - [NoFade](https://github.com/UltimateBoomer/mc-no-fade/suites/2194499442/artifacts/45274069) - Simply removes the fade from the Mojang splash screen, small but effective.
 -  ⚠️ [FerriteCore](https://www.curseforge.com/minecraft/mc-mods/ferritecore-fabric/download/3253564/file) - Focuses at reducing ram usage.
 Have yet to run into issues but still, you are warned.
 -  [BetterBeds](https://github.com/TeamMidnightDust/BetterBeds/releases/download/v1.1.0/betterbeds-1.1.0.jar) - Optimizes beds, that's it.

+*The symbol ⚠️ means could cause issues in some specific use cases.
+I personally use them and deem them safe but not everyone plays the same.*

 ### Functionality (Required)